What is a biohacker anyway? A simple definition

 But it wasn’t until I came across this YouTube video that featured a discussion between the two authors of The Biohacker’s Handbook (read more), Dr. Olli Sovijärvi and Teemu Arina, where at ~28:45 into the interview video, they discussed the definition of ‘biohacking’

-Biohacking = Preventative Health
+Biohacking = Preventative health

 “I would use biohacking almost as a synonym for preventative healthcare” says Dr. Sovijärvi “At some point, ‘biohacking’ as a term might not be as relevant… the preventative healthcare system is just rising”